-The lawyers at Koukol Johnson & Schmit LLC advocate for collaborative divorce and are committed to offering it as a viable option for divorcing couples.
+The lawyers at Koukol Johnson Schmit & Milone LLC advocate for collaborative divorce and are committed to offering it as a viable option for divorcing couples.
 Karisa D. Johnson is an active member of both the Nebraska

 and International Academies of Collaborative Professionals and make efforts to educate others in the legal field about the benefits of settling divorcing spousal differences in a non-adversarial setting.

 Lustgarten, Christine A. and Hecht, Morgan Keen, LIMHP, MSW.
 “Preventing Long Term Post-Divorce Conflict: A 10-Year Study of Collaborative Divorce in Nebraska.”
 The Nebraska Lawyer Magazine, January/February 2017, pp. 21-24.
 This article reported the results of 10 years of collaboratively handled cases in Nebraska.
 The authors found that the cost per party was approximately 1/3 of what the same case would have cost if litigated.